yohannes911/select2/doc/synch2.md

            # wait until other thread is either deactivated or acknowledges
            while active[i + 1] and waker_change: yield

+           # for the case when the other thread became inactive
+           waker_change = false

     # mark this inactive
     active[i] = false